NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 The listed NuGet configuration files are in priority order.
 So the order of loading those configurations is reversed, that is, loading order is from the bottom to the top.
 So the configuration on the top will apply.
 You may refer to [How settings are applied](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied) for more details.

-#### Arguments
+#### Options

-- WORKING_DIRECTORY
+- --working-directory

 Run this command as if working directory is set to the specified directory.

-If the specified `WORKING_DIRECTORY` doesn't exist, an error is displayed indicating the `WORKING_DIRECTORY` doesn't exist.
+If the specified `--working-directory` doesn't exist, an error is displayed indicating the `--working-directory` doesn't exist.

 > [!Note]
-> If `WORKING_DIRECTORY` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
+> If `--working-directory` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
 This is aligned with other NuGet commands.

-#### Options

 - -?|-h|--help